faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 macOS is a more open platform than iOS.
 This permits under certain conditions modification of our process.
 We need to know if such a thing happened because it can invalidate any design assumption in the code because registers can be modified of the process and thus a crash can be induced.

 Ordinarily the above snapshot would be seen.
-Notably `thread_set_state` is zero in all cases.
+Notably `thread_set_state`\index{thread!thread_set_state} is zero in all cases.
 This means no process has directly attached to the process to change the state of a register.
 Such actions would be acceptable for implementations of managed runtimes or debuggers.
 Outside of these scenarios, such actions would be suspicious and need further investigation.

-In the following example, we see that the thread state had been changed by an external process on one occasion, in addition to 200 `task_for_pid` calls.
+In the following example, we see that the thread state had been changed by an external process on one occasion, in addition to 200 `task_for_pid`\index{task!task_for_pid} calls.

 ```
 External Modification Summary: